Middlesex Greenway (New Jersey): History

+In 2021, the greenway became a component of the September 11th National Memorial Trail.

 Route description

-The trail starts on Middlesex Avenue in Metutchen, and goes through an initial section which goes Southeast, and goes under the North East Corridor tracks.
+Beginning at the western trailhead, the trail starts on Middlesex Avenue in Metuchen, and goes through an initial section which goes Southeast, and goes under the North East Corridor tracks.
 Upon leaving the underpass, the trail turns more eastward, and goes parallel to Memorial Parkway right alongside the Memorial Park, and then goes under Route 27.
 After crossing Route 27, the trail goes into a below street level section which continues under a footbridge at Graham Avenue, and shortly after goes under Route 531.
-The Greenway continues through a residential area in Metutchen, before the trail crosses the border into Edison and arrives at Pierson Avenue.
+The Greenway continues through a residential area in Metuchen, before the trail crosses the border into Edison and arrives at Pierson Avenue.
 The trail then goes over Route 1 on an overpass, which comes down after crossing into the Clara Barton section of Edison.
 The trail then crosses through Starkin Road, and then crosses Jackson Avenue right next to Herbert Hoover Middle School.
 The greenway crosses Liddle Avenue, and then goes under the New Jersey Turnpike before arriving at Woodbridge Avenue, which the trail crosses.
 The trail goes through several more blocks alongside residential homes, before going under King Georges Post Road at the Edison/Woodbridge Border, parallel to Route 440.
 The greenway goes next to the Hillside Gardens apartments before crossing under Crows Mill Road.
-The trail ends about a block before the Garden State Parkway.
+The trail ends at the eastern trailhead about a block before the Garden State Parkway at Girl Scout Park on East William Street in Woodbridge Township.

+No railroad infrastructure remains along the Middlesex Greenway route.
+However, near the eastern trailhead just past where the trail makes a sharp turn towards East William Street, some of the railroad tracks of the Lehigh Valley Railroad can be seen.